Caripson/ProML/docs/human_readability.md

 # 18. Human-Readability

 **Core Principle:** Prompts are code, and they should be as easy for humans to read and write as possible.
-PromptLang's syntax is designed to be clean, intuitive, and familiar, drawing inspiration from formats like YAML and Markdown.
+ProML's syntax is designed to be clean, intuitive, and familiar, drawing inspiration from formats like YAML and Markdown.

 If a prompt is difficult for a human to understand, it will be difficult to maintain, debug, and improve.